 What’s the first thing you do when you get home?
-For me it’s turning on the lights, and seeing as it’s winter, the heater too.
+For me it’s turning on the lights and putting the kettle to boil.
 But for my husband, getting some music playing is definitely a very close third, if not priority one or two.

 The other day after a particularly crazy dance session with the kids, it struck me that having music playing in the house really did change the way home felt.